MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-calendar-control.md

 ### Mobile experience

 The **Calendar Control** control is available when working on mobile devices with a different user experience that is optimized for mobile form factors.
-There is a scrollable day bar for selecting which date to view.
-The Day/Week/Month selection dropdown is not available on mobile devices.
+There's a scrollable day bar for selecting which date to view.
+The Day/Week/Month selection dropdown isn't available on mobile devices.

 ### See also